 Quite often I will see a craft project that is embellished with a decorative burlap flower and I always love the look.
-So, today I thought I would make some flowers to have on hand and to practice a couple of different techniques.
+So, today I thought I would show how to make burlap flowers.
+These are good to have on hand for gift wrap, decorating embellishments and other craft projects.

 The first technique is a looped burlap flower using the strands of burlap.
 It is really a lot easier than it sounds.